MechMindRobotics/mecheye_cpp_interface-archived/README.md

 # Mech-Eye Interface
 Official C++ interface for Mech-Eye cameras.

-If you are using Mech-Eye cameras with firmware version older than 1.0.0, please switch to Tag V0.4.0(only supported for Windows).
+If you are using Mech-Eye cameras with firmware version older than 1.0.0, please switch to Tag V0.4.0(only supported on Windows).

+If you are using Mech-Eye cameras with firmware version 1.0.X or 1.1.X, please switch to Tag V1.0.0.

 ## Installation

-This part tells you how to configure and run sample project on Windows.
+This part tells you how to configure and run sample projects on Windows.

 #### Prerequisites

-In Order to use this interface you will need the following Prerequisites installed:
+In order to use this interface you will need the following Prerequisites installed:
 1. [Cmake](https://cmake.org/) -Version > 3.7 is required.
 2. [Visual Studio](https://visualstudio.microsoft.com/) -Version > 2015 is recommended.
 #### Using CMake to configure

 1. Clone the project and select project folder in Cmake.
 Select where you want to build.